anvlbl/nodejs-console-minigames/README.md

 ### 3. The quiz

 The project's folder contains the files with the questions and variants of answers.
 In this case quiz theme - Tolkien's creativity.
-Start from index.js script choose some files from main folder, print the question to console and considers the correct answers.
+Start from index.js script choose 5 files from main folder, print the question to console and considers the correct answers.
+Use the node modules and Node fs API.